Boredalien248/Stock-Market-App/README.md

 # Stock-Market-App

+For the detailed explanation of the project, check out the Project Documentation in the Main Branch

-I recommend downloading the below mentioned modules in a virtual env (all these modules need to be downloaded to run the code):
+We recommend downloading the below mentioned modules in a virtual env (all these modules need to be downloaded to run the code):

               KIVY
               Numpy